txusballesteros/welcome-coordinator/README.md

 ![](assets/welcome_demo.gif)  ![](assets/onboarding_demo.gif)

-Welcome Coordinator is a library for Android will helps you to create really awesome welcome wizards for your Apps, but this is not all, also you can use the library to create form wizards really nice.
-Take a look to how you would integrate Welcome Coordinator into your App.
+Welcome Coordinator is a library for Android that will help you create really awesome welcome wizards for your apps, but that's not all.
+You can also use the library to create form wizards really nicely.
+Take a look to how you would integrate Welcome Coordinator into your app.

 ## Latest Version